Mason Health Care Center in Warsaw, IN

 • pro Their robust rehabilitation services and well-maintained facility create a supportive and engaging environment for residents.

-• pro The facility has a warm and welcoming environment created by the staff.
+• pro The facility has a warm and welcoming environment.

-• pro The staff are knowledgeable and helpful, including therapists who specialize in swallowing disorders.
+• pro The staff are very knowledgeable and helpful.

 • pro Penny Stevens is the most caring and thoughtful activities director.

-• pro Mason Health is a wonderful facility with great employees.
+• pro Mason Health and Rehabilitation Center is a gem in the community.

 Cons

-• pro The night shift staff were described as the worst.
+• pro The night shift staff are described as the worst, failing to provide basic care like showers and meals.

-• pro The mother was a huge fall risk and fell multiple times.
+• pro The mom was a fall risk and fell multiple times while there.

 Review